yuanqing/sketch-draw-slice-over-selection/README.md

 <kbd>⌘</kbd> <kbd>Ctrl</kbd> <kbd>Option</kbd> <kbd>L</kbd>

 - Draws a slice around the selection, or over all layers on the current page if the selection is empty
-- The slice is given the name `@SliceOverSelection`

 Settings | Default
 :--|:--